iterative/dvc.org/static/docs/commands-reference/config.md

   statistics](/doc/user-guide/analytics) off/on.
 Accepts values `true` and
   `false`.

+### remote

+These are sections in the config file that describe particular remotes.
+See `dvc remote` for more info.

 ### cache

 DVC cache is a hidden storage (by default located in the `.dvc/cache` directory)